RPGroup-PBoC/mscl_survival/doc/section_3_results.md

  rates while under observation.
 After the application of the osmotic shock, the cells were imaged every sixty seconds for four to six hours.
 Each cell was monitored over the outgrowth period and was manually scored as either a survivor, fatality, or inconclusive observation.
-Cells which died often underwent extreme morphological changes such as loss of contrast and distortion of the cell wall.
-Survivors were defined as cells which underwent at least two divisions post-shock.
+The criteria used for scoring death were the same as those previously described in Bialecka-Fornal et al. 2015 [@bialecka-fornal2015].
+Survivors were defined as cells that underwent multiple divisions  post-shock.
+To qualify as survivors, cells must undergo at least two divisions, although more typically,  four to eight divisions are observed without any signs of slowing down.
+Imaging is stopped when the survivors cells begin to go out of focus or overlap each other.
+Survivors do not show any sign of ceasing division.
 More information regarding this  classification can be found in the Materials and Methods as well as Supplement C (Fig. S9 - S10 and Table S1 - S2).
 The brief experimental protocol can be seen in  [@Fig:flow_cell]B.

 ![Experimental approach to measuring survival probability.
 (A) Layout of a home-made flow cell for subjecting cells to osmotic shock.
-Cells are attached to a polyethylamine functionalized surface of a glass coverslip within the flow chamber by loading a dilute cell suspension through one of the inlets.
+Cells are attached to a polyethylenimine functionalized surface of a glass coverslip within the flow chamber by loading a dilute cell suspension through one of the inlets.
 (B) The typical experimental procedure.
 Cells are loaded into a flow chamber as shown in (A) and mounted to the glass coverslip surface.